stephendade/Rpanion-server/README.md

 It presents a web-based interface (running on the companion computer), where system settings such as network, telemetry and video streaming can be configured from.

+Other functions such as log file management, NTRIP input and PPP connections are also supported.

 ## Supported Boards

 | Board | Compatible OS |